Secure SDLC Approach For Preventing Cyber-Attacks

 Once you are ready with all the requirements, it’s time to select the most accurate design for the application.
 Before you start designing the interfaces and internal connections using flow diagrams, consider the following security aspects:

-• Generate a hypothesis of attacks, which can get encountered and modify the designs accordingly.
+- Generate a hypothesis of attacks that can be encountered and modify the designs accordingly.

 Phase 3: Development as per Security Standards